Eric Swalwell: Contact with suspected Chinese spy

-In December 2020, Swalwell was named in an Axios story about suspected Chinese spy Fang Fang or Christine Fang, who had since at least 2012 been cultivating contacts with California politicians who the Chinese government believed had promising futures in politics.
+In December 2020, Swalwell was named in an Axios story about suspected Chinese spy Fang Fang (方芳 (Fāng Fāng)), known as Christine Fang, who, since at least 2012, had been cultivating contacts with California politicians who the Chinese government believed had promising futures in politics.
 Axios reported that Fang participated in fundraising for Swalwell's 2014 congressional election bid, met Swalwell at events, and helped place an intern inside his congressional office.

 Swalwell ended ties with Fang in 2015 after U.S. intelligence briefed him and top members of Congress on concerns that Chinese agents were attempting to infiltrate Congress.
-Axios reported that Swalwell was not accused of any impropriety and that officials did not believe that Fang obtained classified information from her contacts.
+Axios reported that Swalwell was not accused of any impropriety, and that officials did not believe that Fang had obtained classified information from her contacts.
+The San Francisco Chronicle quoted an unnamed FBI official familiar with the investigation as saying that "Swalwell was completely cooperative and under no suspicion of wrongdoing".

-Also in December 2020, the San Francisco Chronicle quoted an unnamed FBI official familiar with the investigation as saying that "Swalwell was completely cooperative and under no suspicion of wrongdoing".
-Swalwell suggested that someone in the Trump administration may have leaked the information to the press, as he had been a vocal critic of Trump and served on two committees involved in Trump's impeachment.
-According to an analysis by The Washington Post, Swalwell did not deny the reporting, and being just one of many Trump critics in Congress, Swalwell's explanation "rings a little bit like Trump and his allies' attacks on a nameless 'deep state' in the government whenever they're accused of wrongdoing".
+Swalwell suggested that someone in the Trump administration may have leaked the information to the press, as he had been a vocal critic of Trump, and had served on committees involved in both of Trump's impeachments.
+Following the Axios report, Swalwell received death and rape threats against himself and his family.

-In March 2021, House Minority Leader Kevin McCarthy moved to remove Swalwell from his seat on the House Intelligence Committee, which was tabled 218–200–3 on a party-line vote.

-The December 2020 Axios story said Fang had had sexual relations with two unidentified Midwestern mayors, but not with Swalwell, though allegations persisted he was a national security threat by being associated with Fang.
-Since the report, Swalwell has received death and rape threats against him and his family.
-After McCarthy became Speaker in January 2023, he announced he would remove Swalwell from the Intelligence committee, saying, "If you got the briefing I got from the FBI, you wouldn't have Swalwell on any committee."
+In March 2021, House Minority Leader Kevin McCarthy moved to remove Swalwell from his seat on the House Intelligence Committee; his motion was rejected on a party-line vote.
+After McCarthy became Speaker in January 2023, resumed removing Swalwell from the committee, saying, "If you got the briefing I got from the FBI, you wouldn't have Swalwell on any committee."
 Swalwell characterized McCarthy's action as "purely vengeance".
 Intelligence Committee members are term-limited and Swalwell's membership expired in January 2023.

 The House Ethics Committee opened an investigation into Swalwell in April 2021.
-The committee wrote him in May 2023 that the investigation had been closed with no further action while also cautioning: "...members should be conscious of the possibility that foreign governments may attempt to secure improper influence through gifts and interactions."
+The committee wrote him in May 2023 that the investigation had been closed with no further action while also cautioning members to "be conscious of the possibility that foreign governments may attempt to secure improper influence through gifts and interactions".

+In August 2026, according to newly declassified documents released by the White House Government Transparency Task Force, Swalwell told FBI investigators he had physical relations with Fang.